netgloo/benjamin/readme.md

 @endsection
 ```

-The above view will be transformed in this HTML page:
+The above view will generate the following HTML page:

 ``` html
 <!DOCTYPE html>